When it comes to research chemicals, nothing rings bells like Etizolam.

 If you take it every day, you will almost certainly find yourself addicted.

-If you’re going to give it a shot, make sure you use a reliable vendor and DO NOT take it every day, only when needed.
+If you’re going to give it a shot, make sure you use a reliable vendor and DO NOT take it every day.
+Seriously.